Description

 Course Day 1: – Skiing Skills, Australian Specific Terrain and Ascent Techniques

-- Skiing Descents practises accounting for snow conditions
+- Skiing Descent practises accounting for snow conditions

 - Goal: Develop the ability to ski on various snow surfaces and terrain safely.